 When a determination is made that an individual is responsible for an act or acts of Title IX Sexual Harassment, the appropriate sanctions are determined based on several factors, including the severity of the conduct and any prior policy violations.
 The potential disciplinary sanctions that may be imposed along with other corrective actions for a finding of a Policy violation are set forth below.
 One or more of these sanctions may be imposed at the discretion of the College.
 Any sanctions imposed will be proportionate with the violation.
-In imposing disciplinary sanctions, the College will consider the impact of separating a student from their education.

 The College will take reasonable steps to prevent the recurrence of any violations of the Policy and to correct the discriminatory effects on the Complainant (and others, if appropriate).
-The range of potential sanctions and corrective actions that may be imposed for any violation of this Policy includes but is not limited to the following:
+Potential sanctions that may be imposed for any violation of this Policy includes:

 - Verbal warning

 - Written warning

 - Mandatory discrimination or harassment training or education

-- Mandatory counseling
+- Mandatory Counseling

-- Disciplinary hold on academic and/or financial records
+- Technology/Equipment/Resource access restrictions

 - College campus access restrictions

+- Change in assigned duties and/or committee assignments

+- Leave of absence

+- Termination of employment with the College